PedroSFreire/FalcorLightBVH/README.md

 PDF of the thesis and the shortpaper published at wscg also in the rep.

  ![plot](./sample.png)

+The implementation is done on top of falcor 5.2 https://github.com/NVIDIAGameWorks/Falcor

 ## Citation
 If you use Falcor in a research project leading to a publication, please cite the project.